PaymentsHandling webhooks

 Verify the signature

-Section titled “Verify the signature”Every signed delivery includes a signature field in the JSON body.
-The signature is a 64-character hexadecimal HMAC-SHA256 digest of the JSON body without the signature field, computed with your secretKey.
+Section titled “Verify the signature”Every signed delivery includes an X-Webhook-Signature header.
+The signature is a 64-character hexadecimal HMAC-SHA256 digest of the raw request body, computed with your secretKey.

 Pseudocode:

-received = body.signatureunsignedBody = { event: body.event, data: body.data }expected = hmac_sha256(json(unsignedBody), secretKey).hex()if not constant_time_equals(expected, received): return 401Always compare in constant time.
+received = request.headers["X-Webhook-Signature"]rawBody = request.raw_bodyexpected = hmac_sha256(rawBody, secretKey).hex()if not constant_time_equals(expected, received): return 401Always compare in constant time.
 Always verify before trusting the transaction data.

 Respond fast